Vijaya9418/HMI/README.md

 The full form of HMI is Human Machine Interface which is a component and features for car hardware and software applications that allows driver and passangers to engage with the vehile as well as the outside world.

+It has operating pannel and a monitoring screen.

 It is used as an operator control panel to PLCs, RTUs, and in some cases directly to IEDs.